Z2r-YT/Educake-GPT/README.md

-# Educake-Pasting
+# Educake-GPT
-userscript that reenables pasting on educake so you can steal your answers and shit
+userscript that adds a ChatGPT button to the header on the Educake Quiz site, and also allows pasting in the text box.